Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Numerical Example

 \subsection{Results}

-The resulting car trajectories are shown in the top plot of Fig.~\ref{fig:LatMotion}.
-The LQR controller (\ref{pl:LQR}) does not evade the obstacle as it does not posses any safety features.
-The safety filter using the nominal TVECBF (\ref{pl:TVBF}) performs an evasive maneuver, but slightly violates the safety criterion at $t = 1.01$ s.
-This can be seen in the bottom plot of Fig. \ref{fig:LatMotion}, which shows the distance to the safety boundary.
-The top plot shows the position of the obstacle at the time of the safety violation.
+The docking trajectories using the worst-case perturbation $w^*$ corresponding to $h_1$ as derived in Section~\ref{ss:form} are shown in the top plot of Fig.~\ref{fig:LatMotion}.
+Pure LQR control (\ref{pl:LQR}) cannot evade the obstacle.
+The safety filter using the nominal TVCBF (\ref{pl:TVBF}) performs an evasive maneuver, but violates the safety criterion at $t = 152$ s.
+The CubeSat crosses the debris field at this time instance (\ref{pl:debris2}) which moved from its initial location (\ref{pl:debris1}) at $t=0$ s.
+This is visualized by the negative distance to the safety boundary shown in the bottom plot of Fig.~\ref{fig:LatMotion} , which is directly related to $h_1$.
 The novel safety filter based on the RTVCBF (\ref{pl:RBTV}) safely avoids the obstacle.
-This is achieved by choosing a more cautious trajectory as it accounts for the system uncertainty.
-Note that both CBF approaches saturate the control input to avoid the obstacle.
-However, the robust implementation triggers the maneuver slightly earlier such that it safely avoids the obstacle.
+This is achieved by choosing a more cautious and slower trajectory by applying more thrust that account for the system uncertainty as shown in the middle plot of Fig.~\ref{fig:LatMotion}.
+The minimum, maximum, and mean solver time on a M4 MacBook are $0.0010$ s, $0.0024$ s, and $0.0014$ s, respectively.